terrychou911019/Pymoney/README.md

 3. Then, you can utilize the functions of this program.

-4. After exiting the program, it will generate a file named 'records.txt' containing the accounting records.
+4. After exiting the program, it will generate a file named _"records.txt"_ containing the accounting records.